viveksharmapoudel/blog-front/README.md

-This is a nextjs template for creating frontend web app with proper folder structure.
+This is a simple frontend portion of project Blog created using Nextjs.
+Add .env file referencing .env.example file.

 ## Getting Started